 Consultation with Other Services

 The resident will be available for consultation on cases in other VMTH Services on a daily basis.
-When appropriate, the resident will seek the advice of a senior behavior clinician in these consultations.

 Experience with Food Animal, Equine, Laboratory Animal and Exotic Animal Behavior